Unbounded bivariant $K$-theory and correspondences in noncommutative geometry: Correspondences

 \section{Correspondences}

-Universal connections can be employed to give a transparent construction of the Kasparov product, on the level of unbounded bimodules.
-This observation leads to the construction of a category of spectral triples and even of unbounded bimodules themselves.
+We have seen how to employ connections as a tool in constructing products of unbounded selfadjoint operators.
+This observation leads to the construction of a category of spectral triples.
 They give a notion of morphism of noncommutative geometries, in such a way that the bounded transform induces a functor from correspondences to $KK$-groups.
 By considering several levels of differentiability and smoothness on correspondences, one gets subcategories of correspondences of $C^{k}$- and smooth $C^{*}$-algebras.